-The first time I saw anyone making a homemade pie crust from scratch, I was five years old standing in my Grandmother's warm and aromatic kitchen.
-Her back towards me, she was engrossed in rolling out the crust for a fruit pie when I asked if I could help.
-She gave me a ball of leftover dough and told me to make something out of it.
+The first time I watched someone making a homemade pie crust I was five years old.
+In the warmth of my Grandmother's warm and aromatic kitchen where she was engrossed in rolling out the crust for a fruit pie, I asked if I could help.
+She handed me a ball of leftover dough and told me to make something out of it.
 That experience inspired a love for baking and pie making that grew over the years.

 - Large mixing bowl to combine all ingredients